xterm-x11/docs/docs/dynamic-window-title.md

-# Dynamic window title
+# Manually entered window title

 This page is under construction.

-## Manually setting the title
+## Enabling manual titles

+This page is under construction.

+## Entering manual titles

 This page is under construction.